 Juma, a 25-year-old from the Baglan region of Afghanistan who arrived in the tent city last month after he was evicted from a migrant camp in a Paris park, was determined to stay put.

 "It’s not the first time I’ve been caught by the police.
 This is our home now.
 We have nowhere else to go.
 We spent everything we had getting here and have no way to leave," he said, as a cluster of teenage boys nodded in assent.

-Government officials say that the Calais "jungle" has become a haven for people-smuggling gangs and a no-go zone for locals, with appalling sanitary conditions blamed for an outbreak of scabies in the past few months.
+But government officials say the Calais "jungle" has become a haven for people-smuggling gangs and a no-go zone for locals, with appalling sanitary conditions blamed for an outbreak of scabies in the past few months.

 City officials support the police operation, saying the situation has become unbearable and denouncing a spike in offences against residents.

-Groups say that two thirds of the camp’s population have fled since the government indicated it would close the camp in April.
+From a peak of 700 mostly Afghan Pashtuns based in the "jungle" in June, aid groups say two thirds have fled since the government indicated it would close the camp in April.

 "Most have left for Britain, Belgium, Holland or Norway, the others have scattered into thin air," said Thomas Suel of Terre d’Errance, one of a coalition of local aid groups.

 Of those who remain many are minors who cannot be deported, or others "who simply don’t have the money or connections to leave," said Vincent Lenoir, of the Salam migrant support group.